 Minera IRL Limited ("Minera IRL" or the "Company") is a Jersey registered company which, together with its subsidiaries, engages in exploration, development and mining of precious metals.
-The Company was privately funded from inception in 2002 until an initial public offering and admission of its ordinary shares on the AIM Market of the London Stock Exchange plc ("AIM") in April 2007.
-Subsequently, the Company listed on the Lima Stock Exchange in Peru, the Bolsa de Valores Lima ("BVL"), in December 2007.
-In April 2010, the shares of the Company were listed on the Toronto Stock Exchange ("TSX").
+Currently, the Company trade its ordinary shares on the Canadian Securities Exchange and on the Bolsa de Valores de Lima.